Architectural Ecosystem - 1st year Studio

 Architecture brings together a number of arts, sciences and industries.
 The Architectural Ecosystem Studio will promote knowledge and understanding of a number disciplines foreign to traditional architectural schools – in an attempt to create a bridge between academics and contemporary industry.

-contemporary trends in research and practice.
+Contextual framework for the Studio ‐ contemporary trends in research and practice.

 The advent of science and technology in the last few decades, the changes in the global economy, the changing climate and the growing awareness of the limitations of our environment have been reflected in almost every contemporary industrial or scientific development.
-The focus of cuttingedge architecture has been steadily shifting from the making of forms, objects and structures towards assembling systems that are complex and intelligent in the way they interact with their surroundings and users, adaptable to the ever changing environment, self
+The focus of cuttingedge architecture has been steadily shifting from the making of forms, objects and structures towards assembling systems that are complex and intelligent in the way they interact with their surroundings and users, adaptable to the ever changing environment, self‐maintaining and even selfreplicating.

 The process of architectural design has shifted from the drawing board of the Architect towards the conference room with a Design Team of experts that work in collaboration to deliver products of ever greater complexity.
 The role of the architect has also shifted from the designer and creator of form, structure and space towards the professional with the responsibility to synthesize or “bring together” the inputs of all these experts into one coherent, complex system."